-I view my role as an architect for learning, with an emphasis on building transformative environments that nurture creativity and build confidence in students.
-Although I may be the subject expert in a course, I know that I do not have all the answers.
-Rather, I believe that students and the instructor should collaborate to innovate and create new discoveries.
-When learning takes place within a reciprocal learning environment, we are able to make those new discoveries, and as a result, we gain from the learning process as a group.
+My classroom emphasizes building transformative environments that nurture creativity and build confidence.
+Although I am the subject expert in a course, I believe students and the instructor should collaborate to innovate.
+When learning takes place within a reciprocal learning environment, we are able to make new discoveries.
 It is the idea of working together for a larger goal of pushing boundaries and forging new paths that is at the very core of my teaching philosophy.
 Nurturing students’ creativity is as important as learning a new tool or application.
 Everything starts with an idea or creative vision; therefore, it is essential that students know how to draw from their own creativity and find their voice.